Justin Higgo

 Higgo was born at Cape Town in September 1968.
-He later studied classics in England at Christ Church College at the University of Oxford.
+He later studied classics in England at Christ Church at the University of Oxford.
 While studying at Oxford, he made three appearances in first-class cricket for Oxford University in 1989, against Nottinghamshire, Middlesex and Hampshire, scoring a total of 16 runs in his three matches.

 After graduating from Oxford, he studied law at City, University of London.
 He was called to the bar as a member of Gray's Inn in 1995.
 He is currently a governor at Lancing College, where children were educated.